New Japan Philharmonic: Performances

 Their video game performances include songs for the Super Smash Bros.
 Melee orchestral arrangement soundtrack Smashing...Live!, Resident Evil's music in Resident Evil Orchestra, orchestral arrangements by Kaoru Wada for the Kingdom Hearts Original Soundtrack, the music of Go Shiina from Tales of Legendia, and the first stop, Yokohama, on Final Fantasys Tour de Japon.

 On May 6, 2009, the 5th Anniversary Monster Hunter Orchestral Concert took place at the Tokyo Metropolitan Theatre in Ikebukuro, Tokyo.

 The orchestra is also known for their film soundtrack productions, notably Spirited Away and Howl's Moving Castle, both soundtracks composed, arranged, conducted and performed by Joe Hisaishi; and a number of works for Neon Genesis Evangelion, composed, arranged and conducted by Shirō Sagisu.
 The orchestra performed the film score for an English-language animated film, The Brave Little Toaster, composed and conducted by David Newman.

-The orchestra has done live performances with various musicians, notably Yngwie Malmsteen and his Concerto Suite in Eb Minor.
+The orchestra has done live performances with various musicians, notably Yngwie Malmsteen and his Concerto Suite in E♭ Minor.